CBT for Depression — Glasgow

 Starting With A Careful Evaluation

 The first step in working with us is an assessment session.
 You may speak about what you’ve been going through in your own words in this private place.
 We’ll talk about your present symptoms of depression, identify the problems that are making your daily life harder, and discuss what you hope will improve.
+We could also look at prior events that seem useful.
+Not to focus on them, but to get a better understanding of the whole picture and make treatment more personal.

-Understanding What Keeps Depression Going
+Understanding Depression

 When you’re experiencing depressive episodes, it’s easy to ignore the seemingly calm cycles that happen.
 Many people say they have a persistent inner critic, lose interest in things they used to love, or move away from people and activities they once enjoyed.

+In CBT, we assist you in finding repeated negative feelings and unhelpful thoughts that hurt your emotions and confidence.
 These aren’t personal failures; they are normal reactions to stress.
 Just knowing this is comforting to many clients.

-Learning Useful Strategies That Help With Change
+Learning Useful Strategies

+CBT is an active, skills-based approach.
+You start to acquire useful ways to deal with low mood when it happens, in addition to recognising what’s going on.
 This might mean making plans for small, achievable tasks, learning to challenge harmful thoughts, or finding more stable methods to deal with tough circumstances.
 You may use easy worksheets to practice these skills in real life between treatment sessions at a speed that feels right for you.

 What Goes On In A Typical CBT Session?